-Policies 10.3 Municipal Reserve dedication shall require the developer to provide 10% of the net parcel of land that is the subject of the application for reserves, and dedication may be provided in the form of land, cash-in-lieu or a combination of both.
+Policies 10.3 Municipal Reserve dedication, shall be in the form of land, cash-in-lieu or a combination of both.

 Housing Mix

 Policies 5.12 - 5.13 Supports development aimed at older adult and seniors markets.

 Policies 5.16 - 22 The Town welcomes medium and high-density residential developments subject to acceptable standards, and may require transitional uses between high density and low density residential uses.
 Innovative housing developments are also welcome and self-contained suites and home based business within single family areas may also be acceptable.
 Lands immediately to the west may have the potential for low density country residential use.